INTO-CPS-Association/fmu-rabbitmq/readme.md

 ```
 remember to add the outputs before the configuration variables.
 If outputs `time_discrepancy` and `simtime_discrepancy` are given, and there is system health data provided, the rabbitmq fmu will set these values.
 If the outputs are not given, the rabbitmq fmu will proceed as usual.
-* add the `modelDescription.xml` file to the zip at both the root and `resources` folder.

 * adding all model inputs as:
 ```xml